vendramin/vendramin.github.io/index.md

 ### Preprints

-* [Decomposition theorems for involutive solutions to the Yang-Baxter equation](http://arxiv.org/abs/2101.04239) (with S. Ramírez)
 * [Enumeration of set-theoretic solutions to the Yang-Baxter equation](https://arxiv.org/abs/2008.04483) (with Ö. Akgün and M. Mereb)

 ### Accepted for publication

+* [Decomposition theorems for involutive solutions to the Yang-Baxter equation](http://arxiv.org/abs/2101.04239) (with S. Ramírez) Accepted for publication in _Int.
+Math.
+Res.
+Not.
+IMRN_
 * [Reflection equation as a tool for studying solutions to the Yang-Baxter equation](https://arxiv.org/abs/2008.01752) (with V. Lebed) Accepted for publication in _J.
 Algebra_

 ### Published